 Regardless of company size, brands need to be flexible in their marketing tactics.
 Large, established brands have a lot to lose if up-and-comers are able to steal their spot in the voice market.
 Many new brands are taking a digital-first approach and seeing positive results.

-For example, beverage company Bai partnered with content26 to run Amazon Marketing Services campaigns, and saw great returns in brand awareness.
+For example, beverage company Bai partnered with content26 to run Amazon Advertising campaigns, and saw great returns in brand awareness.
 These campaigns were paired with larger national advertising efforts, and, as a complete strategy, Bai has quickly become a big player in the beverages market.
 With a full-fledged digital approach, smaller, newer companies have a strong chance to make a name for themselves.

 With the limited space through Amazon Alexa, a complete strategy is imperative.

 How Does Amazon Alexa Choose Products for Purchase?